D (programming language): SafeD

 is the name given to the subset of D that can be guaranteed to be memory safe.
 Functions marked @safe are checked at compile time to ensure that they do not use any features that could result in corruption of memory, such as pointer arithmetic and unchecked casts.
 Any other functions called must also be marked as @safe or @trusted.
 Functions can be marked @trusted for the cases where the compiler cannot distinguish between safe use of a feature that is disabled in SafeD and a potential case of memory corruption.

 Scope lifetime safety

 Initially under the banners of DIP1000 and DIP25 (now part of the language specification), D provides protections against certain ill-formed constructions involving the lifetimes of data.

-The current mechanisms in place primarily deal with function parameters and stack memory however it is a stated ambition of the leadership of the programming language to provide a more thorough treatment of lifetimes within the D programming language (influenced by ideas from Rust programming language).
+The current mechanisms in place primarily deal with function parameters and stack memory; however, the language design roadmap includes plans to expand lifetime tracking within the D programming language, drawing on concepts from the Rust programming language. (influenced by ideas from Rust programming language).